johanbook/docs/security/countermeasures.md

-If running a microservice system, instead of relying only on on global authentication happening in the API gateway, each service should need to authenticate when communicating with any other service.
+If running a microservice system, instead of relying only on on global authentication happening in the API gateway, each service should need to authenticate when communicating with any other service (zero trust)